 Since there is no mirror, the camera is small in size and lightweight.
 If you want to enjoy the quality of a DSLR but want something easy to carry, then a mirrorless camera is the best bet.

 If you need more than just taking vacation shots, mirrorless cameras are a great choice.
 Go with mirrorless cameras whether you are having your first one or you’re upgrading.

 Bridge cameras are quite popular among enthusiast photographers.
 It permeates the gap between the DSLR and compact cameras.

 The zoom range is much larger than what you get in DSLR and mirrorless cameras.
-However, you might face issues in the image quality when the zoom range is high.
+However, you might face issues with the image quality when the zoom range is high.